- Home

 Submit a land use application for development projects in the Redstone Historic District.

 Submit a special event permit application for a public event or temporary use.
-A tenet permit (found under "Building") is required for event tents.
+A tent permit (found under "Building") is required for event tents.

 A pre-submittal meeting is required for most building permits.
 If you are not sure whether or not you need one please reach out to the builderoftheday@pitkincounty.com.
 This meeting is an opportunity to go through your project with one of our permit coordinators to make sure you have all the required documents for your permit to be accepted through the intake process.
 It's also an opportunity to learn more about the building permit process and what to expect as your project progresses.

-For all Residential & Commerical Building Permits.
+For all Residential & Commercial Building Permits.
 Building Permits are required for all structures regardless of the size or use.

 Permits for installation of manufactured and factory built HUD and IRC homes.